Taiizor/Sucrose/TERMS_OF_SERVICE.md

 1.2.
 We recommend that you carefully read and understand these Terms before using the Application.
 By using the Application, you are deemed to have fully and unconditionally accepted these Terms.

-## 2. Creation and Sharing of Themes
+## 2. Creation and Sharing of Wallpapers

 2.1.
-The Application allows you to create various themes that can contain content of different types, including Gif, Url, Web, Video, YouTube, and Application.
+The Application allows you to create various wallpapers that can contain content of different types, including Gif, Url, Web, Video, YouTube, and Application.

 2.2.
-Users can create their own themes and share them with their friends or make them publicly available in the Application's gallery (store).
+Users can create their own wallpapers and share them with their friends or make them publicly available in the Application's store.

 ## 3. Content and Responsibility

 3.1.
-Users are solely responsible for the content of the themes they create and use.
+Users are solely responsible for the content of the wallpapers they create and use.
 The Application is not responsible for user-generated content.

 3.2.
 Users must ensure that the content is legal and respectful of the rights of third parties, including copyright, trademarks, and other intellectual property rights.